 - A specialist core facility, which houses three transmission electron microscopes (JEOL 100kV, 120kV and 200kV) and a Zeiss FEG scanning electron microscope.

-- Cell biology work is supported by a fluorescence-activated cell analyser, time-lapse video imaging and confocal systems, a cell micro-injection system and a MBF Neurolucida system.
+- Cell biology work is supported by a fluorescence-activated cell analyser, time-lapse video imaging and confocal systems, a cell micro-injection system, hypoxia chambers and a MBF Neurolucida system.

 - Specialised cell and tissue culture laboratories providing containment up to level 3 to work with primary or established animal and human cells or tissues.

 - A specialist electrophysiology laboratory which uses both intracellular and extracellular recording techniques to record and manipulate neuronal tissue.